Whyte out of Joshua fight after 'adverse' dope test

 The Voluntary Anti-Doping Association (Vada) informed promoters Matchroom and boxing authorities of the test result.

-"In light of this news, the fight will be cancelled, and a full investigation will be conducted," said a Matchroom statement.
+"In light of this news, the fight will be cancelled and a full investigation will be conducted," said a Matchroom statement.

 Joshua could still fight at London's O2 Arena if a new opponent can be found.